Runtime for OpenClaw

 How OpenClaw shaped the Spinup runtime

 Every runtime makes design decisions based on the first real workload it supports.
 For Spinup, that workload was OpenClaw.
-The need for persistent state led to the snapshot model.
+The need for persistent state shaped the environment model.
 The need for secure credentials led to secrets projection.
 The need to catch broken configs early led to harness lifecycle hooks.

-OpenClaw runs on Spinup with the same semantics it has locally, but inside an isolated environment with managed secrets, controlled network access, and persistent state.
-The runtime handles what the harness does not: isolation boundaries, environment durability, and operational controls that work across harnesses.
+OpenClaw runs on Spinup today through `/exec` inside an isolated microVM, with managed secrets and persistent state.
+The runtime handles what the harness does not: isolation boundaries, environment durability, and operational controls that work across every harness on the platform.

 FAQ